Political future of heavyweight Rafsanjani may rest on Iran poll

 His term as head of the Expediency Council will finish next year.

-Rafsanjani has been described as “a pillar of the revolution” but his well-documented pragmatic policies – economic liberalization, better relations with the West and empowering Iran’s elected bodies - appeal to many Iranians.
+Rafsanjani has been described as “a pillar of the revolution” but his well-documented pragmatic policies - economic liberalisation, better relations with the West and empowering Iran’s elected bodies - appeal to many Iranians.

 In 2009, he incurred the wrath of hardliners by declaring the country was in crisis and calling for the immediate release of political prisoners and freedom of the press.